he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Skeleton.md

 ###  Radiant Rebirth

 When the powerful lich called the Whispering Tyrant returned from imprisonment, he unleashed the _Radiant Fire_ that laid waste to several towns and cities around his prison of Gallowspire.
 Most of the fallen were left where they died, slowly steeping in necromantic energy.
-In the early days after these attacks, [[Zombie]] commonly roamed the area, but as the years pass, skeletons have become more and more numerous.
+In the early days after these attacks, [[DATABASE/monsterfamily/Zombie|zombies]] commonly roamed the area, but as the years pass, skeletons have become more and more numerous.

 ###  Skeleton Origins